kulvait/GPUGET/README.md

 ```

-You can then call multiple instances of this script to run multiple tasks on multiple GPUs.
+User can then call multiple instances of this script to run multiple tasks on multiple GPUs.
 The `GPUGET` system ensures that each GPU is used only once at a time.

 # License